OSGeo/OSGeoLive-doc/en/quickstart/worldwindjava_quickstart.rst

 Create an app by reviewing the programming examples in WorldWind/src/gov/nasa/worldwindx/examples.

 | Start with SimplestPossibleExample and ApplicationTemplate, then refer to the Examples page for more advanced topics.
-| Here are examples of running your app from the command-line, assuming your app’s JAR file is MyApp.jar, and your main class is worldwinddemo.MyBasicDemo.
+| Here are examples of running your app from the command-line, assuming your app's JAR file is MyApp.jar, and your main class is worldwinddemo.MyBasicDemo.

 Run: ::